Free shipping on orders over €75 within the EU.

 Email: [email protected]

-If we have not responded to your complaint within a reasonable timeframe, or you are not satisfied with our response to your complaint, you are entitled to make a complaint to the Office of the Australian Information Commissioner.
+If we have not responded to your complaint within a reasonable timeframe, or you are not satisfied with our response to your complaint, you are entitled to make a complaint to the Office of the Australian Information Commissioner (details below).
+You can also contact a regulator in the UK or EU.

 Office of the Australian Information Commissioner